-A new year can bring new mistakes in the garden so I’ve put together the most common mistakes by month, and how you can correct them!
-Remember – the more you work to avoid these mistakes, the more you’re saving your garden and your time in the long run!
+A new year can bring new mistakes in the garden so I’ve put together the most common mistakes each month, and how you can correct them.
+Remember – the more you work to avoid these mistakes, the more time and effort you’ll save in the long run!

 People often leave snow on their evergreens and larger trees.
 This can cause the branches to weep or even sag, this can inhibit their growth, and potentially cause the branches to break with the weight.

 Solution: Whenever it snows, go out with a broom and knock and brush the snow off trees and evergreens.
 Don’t let it just melt off as by the time it’s started to do that, it may have already damaged the branches.